cryptojoks/guide-new/guides/fundamentals/en/5-unstoppable-basics.md

 - The 'Create Wallet' button generates a new private key and shows it in a form of 12 words which needs to be backed up.

-- The 'Restore Wallet' option restores an existing wallet that might have been created earlier in Unstoppable or some other standard compliant wallet.
+- The 'Restore Wallet' option restores an existing wallet that might have been created earlier in Antofy or some other standard compliant wallet.

 Keep in mind that non-custodial wallets will require anywhere from a few minutes to a couple of hours to complete restore process.